-Our product portfolio addresses the design needs of advanced electronic equipment, including high-volume consumer devices such as digital media players, smartphones, tablets, notebook computers, flat-panel displays, mobile handsets, digital cameras and set-top boxes.
+Our product portfolio addresses the design needs of advanced electronic equipment, including high-volume consumer electronic devices such as digital media players, smartphones, tablets, notebook computers, flat-panel displays, mobile handsets, digital cameras and set-top boxes.
 We believe that we have particular strength in designing innovative, highly power efficient semiconductors in miniature packaging for applications with a critical need to minimize product size while maximizing power density and overall performance, and at a lower cost than alternative solutions.
-Our product line includes over 9,250 products, and we shipped approximately 41 billion units, 32 billion units, and 29 billion units in 2013, 2012 and 2011, respectively.
-During 2013, we increased our number of products and units sold primarily due to acquisitions.
-From 2008 to 2013, our net sales grew from \$433 million to \$827 million, representing a compound annual growth rate of 14%.
+Our product line includes over 10,000 products, and we shipped approximately 44 billion units, 41 billion units, and 32 billion units in 2014, 2013 and 2012, respectively.
+From 2009 to 2014, our net sales grew from \$434 million to \$891 million, representing a compound annual growth rate of greater than 15%.

-We serve approximately 240 direct customers worldwide, which consist of original equipment manufacturers ("OEM") and electronic manufacturing services ("EMS") providers.
-Additionally, we have approximately 115 distributor customers worldwide, through which we indirectly serve over 12,000 customers.
-During 2013, we increased our number of direct customers and distributor customers primarily due to acquisitions.
-See "Business- Our Strategy -Pursue selective strategic acquisitions."
+We serve approximately 250 direct customers worldwide, which consist of original equipment manufacturers ("OEM") and electronic manufacturing services ("EMS") providers.
+Additionally, we have approximately 150 distributor customers worldwide, through which we indirectly serve over 50,000 customers.

 We were incorporated in 1959 in California and reincorporated in Delaware in 1968.
 Our headquarters, logistics center, and sales office are located in Plano, Texas.
-Our design, marketing and engineering centers are located in Plano; San Jose, California; Taipei, Taiwan; Manchester, United Kingdom ("U.K") and Neuhaus, Germany.
+Our design, marketing and engineering centers are located in Plano; San Jose, California; Taipei, Taiwan; Manchester, United Kingdom ("U.K.") and Neuhaus, Germany.
 We have two wafer fabrication facilities in Shanghai, China, one in Kansas City, Missouri and one in Manchester.
-We also have two manufacturing facilities located in Shanghai and two joint venture manufacturing facilities located in Chengdu, China, as well as manufacturing facilities located in Neuhaus and Taipei.
-Additional engineering, sales, warehouse and logistics offices are located in Fort Worth, Texas; Taipei; Hsinchu, Taiwan; Hong Kong; Manchester; Shanghai; Shenzhen, China; Seongnam-si, South Korea; Suwon, South Korea, Tokyo, Japan and Munich, Germany, with support offices located throughout the world.
+We also have two assembly and test facilities located in Shanghai and assembly and test facilities located in Chengdu, China, as well as assembly and test facilities located in Neuhaus and in Taipei.
+Additional engineering, sales, warehouse and logistics offices are located in Taipei; Hsinchu, Taiwan; Hong Kong; Manchester; Shanghai; Shenzhen, China; Seongnam-si, South Korea and Munich, Germany, with support offices located throughout the world.